British Indian Army: Organisation

-The armies of the East India Company were recruited primarily from forward caste Hindus and Muslims in the Bengal Presidency, which consisted of Bengal, Bihar and Uttar Pradesh, and Oudh.
-This later expanded into the armies of the three Presidencies and provinces of British India.
+The armies of the East India Company were recruited primarily from forward caste Hindus and Muslims in the Bengal Presidency, which consisted of Bengal, Bihar, Uttar Pradesh, and Oudh.
+This formed the nucleus and later expanded into the armies of the three Presidencies and provinces of British India.
+Writing in The Indian Army (1834), Sir John Malcolm, who had a lifetime's experience of Indian soldiering, wrote about the Bengal Presidency.

-Writing in The Indian Army (1834), Sir John Malcolm, who had a lifetime's experience of Indian soldiering, wrote about the Bengal Presidency: "They consist largely of Rajpoots (Rajput), who are a distinguished race among the Khiteree (Kshatriya), or Brhamins (Brahmin) We may judge of the size of these men when we are told that the height below which no recruit is taken is five feet six inches.
-The great proportion of the Grenadiers are six feet and upwards."

-The meaning of the term Indian Army has changed over time, initially as an informal collective term for the armies of the three presidencies–the Bengal Army, Madras Army and Bombay Army–between 1858 and 1894.
+The meaning of the term Indian Army changed over time, initially as an informal collective term for the armies of the three presidencies–the Bengal Army, Madras Army and Bombay Army–between 1858 and 1894.
 In 1895, the Indian Army began its formal existence and was the "army of the government of India", including British and Indian (sepoy) units; this arrangement lasted until 1902.

 Many of these troops took part in the Indian Mutiny, with the aim of reinstating the Mughal Emperor Bahadur Shah II at Delhi, partly as a result of insensitive treatment by their British officers.
 During this period, the Company Raj relied heavily upon the armies of Princely states to quell the rebellion.

-Then in 1903, Lord Kitchener became the Commander-in-Chief of the Indian Army; his tenure continued until 1909.
+The officer commanding the Army of India was the Commander-in-Chief, India who reported to the civilian Governor-General of India.
+The title was used before the creation of a unified British Indian Army; the first reported holder was then-Major Stringer Lawrence in 1748.
+Lawrence went to India with no larger command than a "small undisciplined garrison of two or three hundred men" facing a significant French presence.
+In 1903, Lord Kitchener became the Commander-in-Chief of the Indian Army.
 He instituted large-scale reforms, the greatest of which was the merger of the three armies of the Presidencies into a unified force.
 He formed higher level formations, eight army divisions, and brigaded Indian and British units.
-Following Kitchener's reforms, terminology used for military forces in India was altered, with the Indian Army referring to "the force recruited locally and permanently based in India, together with its expatriate British officers."
-Whereas the British Army in India referred to the British Army units posted to India for a tour of duty, and which would then be posted to other parts of the Empire or back to the UK.
-Comparatively, the term Army of India meant the combined forces of both the Indian Army and the British Army in India.
+He left his command in 1909.
+Following Kitchener's reforms, the terminology used for the forces in India was altered.
+The Indian Army referred from that time to "the force recruited locally and permanently based in India, together with its expatriate British officers;" the British Army in India referred to the British Army units posted to India for a tour of duty, and which would then be posted to other parts of the Empire or back to the UK.
+The Army of India was used to describe the combined forces of both the Indian Army and the British Army in India.

+By the early 1900s the three previous separate army staffs had been amalgamated into Headquarters, India (see 1906 Birthday Honours) which by 1922 had become GHQ India (see 1922 New Year Honours).